FAIRplus/the-fair-cookbook/docs/content/recipes/interoperability/checksum-validate.md

 - The procedure above could be combined with a file length indicator (usually the amount of octets = bytes); the file length is usually retrieved much faster than the checksum, and might already indicate the inequality of two files (albeit similar file length does not guarantee content-identity, of course).

-## Possible improvements from the current state of this recipe

-- `md5` is the most common hashing algorithm, but is also known to have vulnerabilities for checksum hacking (see <https://en.wikipedia.org/wiki/MD5#Security>), and has obviously also higher collision frequencies than functions which generate longer hashes, e.g. `sha512`.
-- `md5` and checksum concepts are neither part of EDAM ontology nor of FAIRsharing.org.
-It would greatly benefit the community if these terminologies were introduced.
-- If necessary for the use case, the "relative mode" by executing e.g. `md5sum ./*` should be discussed.

 ## Further reading